 Swiss National Day

-Switzerland's 'birthday' on August 1st has been celebrated as the Swiss National Day since 1891.
+Although the Swiss Confederation was founded in 1291, the first of August has been celebrated as the Swiss National Day only since 1891.

 Karl Basil Dicen